redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 ### Authentication Setup

-There are a couple of places we need to add some code for authentication and lucky for us Redwood can do it automatically with a setup command:
+There are a couple of places we need to add some code for authentication and once again Redwood can do it automatically with a setup command:

 ```terminal
 yarn rw setup auth netlify